rupesh-bit/Instagram-MERN/README.md

-## if everything done well ,you able to register and able uplode photo into your account .
+## if everything done well ,you wil be  able to register and uplode photo into your account .
 ## and in this process you can learn a lot about work flow of fullstack app.

 ## Prerequisites